The Indiana Pacers Lost To The Knicks In New York On Monday Night

 The Knicks improved to 8-6 on the season, and have looked like they will once again be a playoff team after making the postseason for the first time in seven years last season.

-On Tuesday night the Pacers will play the Pistons in Detroit, Michigan, for their second game of a back-to-back.
+On Wednesday night the Pacers will play the Pistons in Detroit, Michigan.